PV Ratio Formula is Profit Volume Ratio Formula

 Practical Examples

-We understood all the three concepts – Contribution Ratio, BEP and Margin of Safety.
+We understood all three concepts – Contribution Ratio, BEP, and Margin of Safety.
 Theoretical knowledge does not suffice for a complete learning experience.
-So, we will do a knowledge check of these concepts with a example.
+So, we will do a knowledge check of these concepts with an example.

 - Variable Costs is $15 per unit